ZekeScript/portfolio/README.md

 - Bootstrap (CSS framework)
 - Font Awesome (icon library)

+## Features

+- Responsive design that works well on desktop and mobile devices.
+- Sections to display information about me, my skills, projects, and contact details.
+- Project gallery with descriptions and links to live demos or repositories.
+- Customizable styles and layout.

 ## Installation

-To run this project locally, follow these steps:
+To run the portfolio locally, follow these steps:

 1. Clone the repository: `git clone https://github.com/ZekeScript/portfolio.git`
 2. Open the project folder: `cd portfolio`